jackfrost1411/HUST23-SC23-LLMs/README.md

 Our production environment exists on Arizona State University's flagship supercomputer, [Sol][sol], which has a Rocky Linux 8 operating system.
-However, reproduction should only depend on having the `mamba` python package manager.
+However, reproduction should only depend on having the `mamba` (or with a simple subsitution, `conda`) python package manager.

 The shell script, `INSTALL_PYTHON_ENV.sh`, may be run to create a `mamba` environment called `genai` that mirrors our own.
 The `mamba export env`